shekhar132-a11y/Practs--DAA/README.md

 The Knapsack Problem was implemented using Dynamic Programming to find the maximum value within a given weight capacity.
 DP stores solutions to smaller subproblems and uses them to build the final optimal solution.

 Conclusion:
+##Practical_6
+#Summary

+Chain Matrix Multiplication is used to find the best order to multiply a group of matrices.
+Dynamic Programming stores the results of smaller problems and uses them to solve the bigger problem.
+This reduces repeated calculations and saves time.

+__Conclusion

+Dynamic Programming helps find the minimum number of multiplications needed to multiply a chain of matrices.
+It gives an efficient and optimal solution.

 Dynamic Programming provides an efficient and optimal solution to the Knapsack Problem, reducing repeated calculations and improving performance compared with the recursive approach.